matthewfee/OSECharacterGenerator/README.md

 ## Working On

--Export to image/text
+-Integration with Node.js server and Mongoose database -Export to image/text

 ## Additional Features

 -One click generation
--Integration with server and database
--Advanced character creation option
--Additional classes from zine
+-Additional classes from the Carcass Crawler zine

 ## Available Scripts